The Crew of Lancaster R5694 EM-F

 Lancaster R5694 EM-F Memorial Fund

-Goadby Marwood History Group is raising funds to honour the sacrifice made by Ray, Ken, Bryant, Albert and the rest of the crew of R5694 EM-F with a permanent memorial that will be located on a public footpath near the banks of the small stream where the aircraft crashed almost 80 years ago.
+Goadby Marwood History Group is raising funds to honour the sacrifice made by the gallant crew of R5694 EM-F with a permanent memorial that will be located on a public footpath near the banks of the small stream where the aircraft crashed almost 80 years ago.
 If you would like to contribute please follow the link below.